django-cms/djangocms-snippet/README.rst

 Migration 0010 requires the use of a user in order to create versions for existing snippets (if djangocms_versioning is installed and enabled), a user can be chosen with the setting ``DJANGOCMS_SNIPPET_VERSIONING_MIGRATION_USER_ID``, the default is 1.
+This setting is also exposed as an Environment variable for Divio projects using the Divio addon.

     DJANGOCMS_SNIPPET_VERSIONING_MIGRATION_USER_ID = 2 # Will use user with id: 2